AdamVincent90/FavourrDev/README.md

 -Access web-application with your browser at localhost:3000

--Using your mobile device please access your router ip from where the localhost is running on port 3000 etc 191.168.1.1:3000
+-Using your mobile device please access your public ip from where the localhost is running from, using port 3000. etc 191.168.11.1:3000

 # University Dissertation Project